 As usual, Mummie had the best of intentions when she signed her two youngest children up for sailing lessons.
-After all, she had learned to be a proficient sailor at the same club 30 years before, and as someone whose ancestors had lived and died in Chatham at the elbow of Cape Cod, our mother yearned for us to at least had a semblance of ability in such an enhancing life skill.
+Of course, she had learned to be a proficient sailor at the same club three decades previously, and as someone whose ancestors had lived and died in Chatham at the elbow of Cape Cod, our mother yearned for us to at least had a semblance of ability in such an enhancing life skill.
 “Boys, it’s in your blood,” she would say as she drove us down Route 28 from our cottage in Eastham.

 Situated on the northeast shore of Nantucket Sound, Stage Harbor, a semi-colon-shaped body of water, was flanked by hilly terrain dotted with stunning summer houses with red-rose-covered white picket fences, which gave it an otherworldly feel.

 However, when I observed that I too had been assigned as skipper to two twin boys a year younger than me, I thought that it must have been a misprint.
 I almost flew up to the Stage Harbor Manager, the affable Dave Hovey, to inform them that they were making a giant miscalculation.
-In the end, however, I kept my mouth shut, thinking… maybe they know something that I don’t?
+In the end, however, I kept my mouth shut, thinking… maybe they know something I don’t?

 When the horn sounded to begin the race, at least 20 or more Daysailers crossed the starting line, and we were all off.
-My modest crew consisted of two identical twins named Harry and Pete, were a year younger and just as inexperienced as I was.
+My modest crew consisted of two identical twins named Harry and Pete, were two years younger and just as inexperienced as I was.
 Despite my ebullience, they seemed edgy as we skidded out into the deep-blue waters of Stage Harbor.
 The water was placid that morning, and there was a hint of wind blowing from the southwest.
 All three of us squinted our eyes as we headed north toward the first main buoy where we would turnabout.